Plymouth Life Centre

 Following the announcement that gyms and leisure centres could open on 25 July 2020, after the UK's first national lockdown amidst the COVID-19 pandemic, Plymouth City Council announced that following investigations by themselves and the contractors, Balfour Beatty, urgent repair work needed to be done to the building.
 This would include stripping the pool and changing rooms back to the base concrete and laying new waterproof layers.
 The Life Centre subsequently closed and would do so until April 2021 whilst work was undertaken.
 Due to the UK Government's road map out of the country's third lockdown, the Life Centre would not reopen to the public until 17 May 2021.

 Clubs

-The centre is home to the Plymouth Life Centre Indoor Bowls Club, and to Plymouth Diving Club.
+The centre is home to the Plymouth Raiders national league basketball team, Plymouth Life Centre Indoor Bowls Club, and to Plymouth Diving Club.

 Sporting records

-Ben Proud set the British 50 m freestyle record at Plymouth Life Centre in May 2014.
+Ben Proud broke the British 50m freestyle record at Plymouth Life Centre in May 2014.